 Often when you mention to cast members that you are trying to save money they will make suggestions of things to order that are great for sharing or give other tips that allow the dollar to stretch further with your meal.

-Quick Service and Counter Service Dining at Disney World
+Quick Service and Counter Service Meal Options at Disney World

-Quick service restaurants do not require any reservation and usually offer ample seating to allow for an enjoyable meal together during a break in your park day.
+Quick-service restaurants do not require any reservation and usually offer ample dining room seating to allow for an enjoyable meal together during a break in your park day.
+They’re generally considered the best restaurants for getting food at a reasonable price at Disney World!

 Anyone can order from either the kids menu as well as adult menu.